raul-mena-mindstrong/react-graph/README.md

  - Other point can be paginate the results and implement infinite scroll to preserve good performance on the app

  - Redux implementation, this can be used if the app use routing, if the app change of pages and return to main save the last query or last data pulled from api

+ - e2e testing, can be Cypress or something similar to test the functionality